wotography/DVR-timeline-version-manager/README.md

 - **Lua GUI Script**: A graphical tool for batch versioning, renaming, and organizing timelines directly inside DaVinci Resolve Studio.
 It supports flexible version/date formats, automatic folder creation, and a range of customization options.

-## Legacy Python CLI version
-**Python CLI Script**: A command-line tool for advanced users, automation, and scripting outside of Resolve.
+- **Legacy Python CLI Script**: A command-line tool for advanced users, automation, and scripting outside of Resolve.

 > **Notice:** The Python script is no longer actively developed or maintained.
 Please use the GUI Plugin (`timeline_version_manager.lua`).